 The ratio of liability to payroll may also be used as a measure of sensitivity of the liability itself.
 For example, if the actuarial accrued liability is 2.5 times the payroll, a change in liability 2% other than assumed would equal 5% of payroll.
 A higher (lower) or increasing (decreasing) level of this maturity measure generally indicates a higher (lower) or increasing (decreasing) volatility in liability (and also plan sponsor contributions) as a percentage of payroll.
-We note that this ratio for Sarasota General (27.2) is significantly higher than it is for most of the plans we work with, which means the changes in liability and required contributions as a percentage of payroll are more volatile than most other plans.
+We note that this ratio for Sarasota General (30.2) is significantly higher than it is for most of the plans we work with as it is a closed plan, which means the changes in liability and required contributions as a percentage of payroll are more volatile than most other plans.